radenvodka/Hunting-Tools/README.md

 [InQL](https://github.com/doyensec/inql) - can be used as a stand-alone script or as a Burp Suite extension.

+[PENTOL](https://github.com/radenvodka/PENTOL) - Pentester Toolkit is built as a plugin for the Fiddler HTTP debugging proxy.

 # Others

 [hack-pet](https://github.com/hahwul/hack-pet) - is collection of command snippets that are useful to hackers/bug bounty hunters.
 It is similar to the recon_profile, but it uses the pet. pet can manage the command set more progressively.